Pectin Methylesterase (PME) Pectin Methylesterase (PME) (EC 3.1.1.11) — Industrial Pectin De-esterification

 Q1 What does PME (EC 3.1.1.11) do in fruit and vegetable processing?

-PME de-esterifies pectin by removing methyl groups, changing pectin charge and enabling calcium-pectin interactions that influence cloud stability, viscosity, texture, and gel formation.
+PME de-esterifies pectin by removing methyl groups, changing its charge and enabling calcium-pectin interactions that influence cloud stability, viscosity, texture, and gel structure.

 Q2 What are the recommended pH and temperature ranges for PME activity?

-For best performance, use PME at pH 3.5–5.5 and 40°C–55°C. Adjust your process conditions to stay within these ranges for consistent results.
+For optimal performance, operate PME between pH 3.5–5.5 and 40°C–55°C. Maintain these parameters for consistent processing outcomes.

 Q3 How do I choose between PME liquid and PME powder?